dparmar74/PandaNumpy/README.md

 # PandaNumpy
-My learning journey for Panda and Numpy libraries
+My learning journey for Pandas and Numpy libraries